StenlyTU/LFCE-official/stuff/LFCE_Networking.md

 - TCP Wrappers:
     - The TCP Wrappers system is a host-based network firewall and ACL.
     - The configuration for tcpwrappers is handled by two files, ***/etc/hosts.allow*** and ***/etc/hosts.deny***.
 Both files have the same syntax:
+    - The /etc/hosts.allow file lets you choose which computers can access your system.
+In the file, you can specify simple rules in plain text to tell your computer how to handle connections.
         ```bash
         <DAEMON>:<CLIENT>
         #hosts.allow